General Purchase Conditions of

 9.5 The Supplier is required to obtain and work to the latest issue of all applicable technical data.
 The name or other positive of specifications, drawings, process requirements, inspection instructions and other relevant technical data as applicable shall be specified on the purchase order.
-Where the technical data is specified on a SHL or SHL’s customer drawing (component definition, condition of supply etc) the purchase order will normally state the drawing identification only, the Supplier is responsible to comply with all the applicable technical data listed on the drawing.
+Where the technical data is specified on a SH or SH’s customer drawing (component definition, condition of supply etc) the purchase order will normally state the drawing identification only, the Supplier is responsible to comply with all the applicable technical data listed on the drawing.

-Non-conforming product already shipped – The Supplier must notify SHL promptly of non-conforming product or processes discovered that may affect the product or processes discovered that may affect the product already delivered.
+Non-conforming product already shipped – The Supplier must notify SH promptly of non-conforming product or processes discovered that may affect the product or processes discovered that may affect the product already delivered.
 Notification may be by any documented means (email, fax, etc) giving the details of all products affected.

 conforming processes discovered that affect the product.
 Notification may be by any documented means (email, fax etc) giving the details of all products affected.

-9.9 The Supplier shall notify SHL by any documented means prior to making any changes to product and/or process definition.
+9.9 The Supplier shall notify SH by any documented means prior to making any changes to product and/or process definition.
 The Supplier shall also obtain SH’s

 9.11 The Supplier shall flow down to all sub-tier Suppliers the applicable requirements in the purchase order, including key characteristics where required.

-traceability is required to be maintained for the supplied product as per the relevant approval.
+9.12 The Supplier will only source product from the OEM customer approved sources, where this applies, for the service/product supplied to SH.
+In addition, full traceability is required to be maintained for the supplied product as per the relevant approval.
 It is incumbent on the supplier to be vigilant on the providence of their sources of supply and to ensure no unapproved product or potential counterfeit items are allowed to enter the supply chain.

 *The Supplier’s internal requirements shall be conforming to ISO9001, where the aerospace volume of the Supplier’s business exceeds 50% then the requirements shall also be conforming to AS9100, AS9110 or AS9120 as applicable.

-- Warranty/Claims based on Defects/Liability
+10. Warranty/Claims based on Defects/Liability

-10.1 SHL will notify the Supplier in writing of any defects in the deliveries as well as handling damage and damage to the packaging as soon as such defects or damage can be detected in the ordinary course of business.
+10.1 SH will notify the Supplier in writing of any defects in the deliveries as well as handling damage and damage to the packaging as soon as such defects or damage can be detected in the ordinary course of business.
 Reasonable periods for notification of defects are one (1) month after delivery for obvious defects and 14 workdays after detection for hidden defects.

 10.3 The Supplier shall be liable for any damage which is associated with the deliveries and services to be provided and attributable to its own fault or negligence.
 This also includes damage occurring during performance of the contract.
-The Supplier shall be liable for its own fault and that of subSuppliers and persons employed in the performance of the contract.
+The Supplier shall be liable for its own fault and that of sub Suppliers and persons employed in the performance of the contract.

 11. Property Rights

 11.1 The Supplier warrants that the delivery, use and operation of the contractual items as well as the services rendered do not infringe upon third party property rights, in particular patents or licenses.

-- Assignment of Claims/Set-offs
+12. Assignment of Claims/Set-offs

-12.1 Without SHL’s prior written consent, the Supplier shall not be entitled to assign any claims under the contract to third parties or have them collected by third parties; this applies only in the event that extended reservation of title has been agreed upon between the Supplier and its sub-tier suppliers.
+12.1 Without SH’s prior written consent, the Supplier shall not be entitled to assign any claims under the contract to third parties or have them collected by third parties; this applies only in the event that extended reservation of title has been agreed upon between the Supplier and its sub-tier suppliers.

-- Right of Withdrawal from the Contract/Termination
+13. Right of Withdrawal from the Contract/Termination

 13.1 If one of the parties fails to meet its payment obligations or if insolvency proceedings over its assets are initiated or if a petition for settlement in court or out of court has been filed, the other party shall be entitled – after having allowed a reasonable period of grace – to withdraw from the part of the contract that has not been performed or to terminate the contract.
 With respect to the right of withdrawal of termination agreed at the time the purchase order is placed the following shall apply; any other costs incurred up to the termination of the contract will be reimbursed.
 The Supplier shall provide evidence of the facts on which its claims are based.

 14. Partial Invalidity

 14.1 If a contract provision is or becomes invalid this does not affect the legal validity of the remaining contract.
 Both parties undertake to replace the invalid provision by a valid one which as closely as possible reflects the intent of the invalid provision.

-- Law and Jurisdiction
+15. Law and Jurisdiction